isaacsosadj/Recipes-TheOdinProject/README.md

 # odin-recipes
-Project recipes from The Odin Project
+basic recipe website from The Odin Project